mrajkishor/TimeTally/README.md

 - **View Total Time:** The total accumulated time across all timers is displayed above the table.

-## To Do Features (for contributors)

-- Maintain state changes in a localstorage.
-- Keep historical data in localstorage.
-- Create an analytics dashboard to compare between historical data.
-- Create an export button to share the data in csv, or xsl format.

 ## Contributing

 Contributions to enhance this project are welcome!
 Please follow these steps to contribute: